Cocaine Addiction Treatment in Texas

 Many people with cocaine addiction need to detox from it.
 Drug detox allows the body to naturally remove the waste products and components of the drug from the system over a few days to weeks.
 A professional detox program like The Ranch at Dove Tree’s uses medication and other treatments to help minimize the withdrawal symptoms and cravings.

 During the first few weeks to months after detox, a person may benefit from inpatient treatment programs.
 This is because detox, while it heals the body from cocaine use, does not break the addictive patterns in the mind.
 For a full recovery, more care is needed.
 During residential treatment at The Ranch at Dove Tree, our clients receive a great deal of support.
-Individual and group therapy will help you understand what motivated your desire to use cocaine and develop more sustainable ways to cope with stress, mental health disorders, or trauma that might trigger relapse
+Individual and group therapy will help you understand what motivated your desire to use cocaine and develop more sustainable ways to cope with stress, mental health disorders, or trauma that might trigger relapse.

 • Holistic Treatment